 False morels (Verpa bohemica) may often confused for true morels by young pickers.
-Verpa features long, sturdy stem that is very loosely attached to cap.
+Verpa features a long, sturdy stem that is very loosely attached to the cap.

-Gyromitra esculenta, another mushroom mimics real morels, possesses gyromitrin toxin.
-They feature large, irregular, gyriform (brain-like convolutions) cap that is dark reddish brown in color.
+Gyromitra esculenta, another mushroom that mimics real morels, possesses gyromitrin toxin.
+They feature a large, irregular, dark reddish-brown, gyriform (brain-like convolutions) cap

 Morels, fresh or dried, are low calorie mushrooms.
-100 grams carry about 31 calories.
+100 grams carry just 31 calories.
 Nonetheless, they endowed with superb levels of health benefiting antioxidants, essential minerals and vitamins.

 Morels are unique among the wild edible mushrooms which recognised for their rich mineral content.
 100 grams of raw morels carry 69%, 152%, 26%, and 18% of copper, iron, manganese, and zinc levels respectively.

 Copper is one of the essential trace element that functions as co-factor for many oxidative enzymes involved in cellular metabolism.
 It is also required for blood cell production (hemtopoiesis), and neurotransmission.

 100 g of morel mushrooms carry 194 mg or 28% RDI of Phosphorus, and 43 mg of calcium.
 Adequate calcium, phosphorus and vitamin-D levels in the blood is critical for the growth and development of bones and teeth.